How to lose weight in a wheelchair

 Your dietitian or weight management adviser may have specific advice about portion sizes that are adapted for your particular disability.
 But this will still be based on a healthy, balanced diet.

-If you don't eat meat, find out how to have a healthy vegetarian diet.
+If you do not eat meat, find out how to have a healthy vegetarian diet.

 Get active in a wheelchair

 Regular physical activity helps to maintain a healthy weight, and it's also important for your general health and wellbeing.